k8-mb/k8-mb.github.io/timeline.md

 Fourreal deposit the money in the bank account of the administrator, ignoring that we have not signed the contract.
-It seems they thinkthat the votation on the meeting would have been enough.
+It seems they think that the vote on the meeting would have been enough.

-However, every lawyer, technicial and public offical we asked confirmed they can not make the deposit.
+However, every lawyer, technician and public official we asked confirmed they can not make the deposit.

 We call Ms. Blankestein, in the end she seems to realize that the